SemEval/SemEval2021/codaLab.md

  - Example Competition on CodaLab for Clinical TempEval: [CodaLab site](https://competitions.codalab.org/competitions/15621), [Code](https://github.com/bethard/clinical-tempeval)
  - Post your questions and issues on CodaLab [here](https://github.com/codalab/codalab-competitions/issues)
    - Search first to see if a similar question has already been asked and answered.
-   - You can also post your questions to the semeval-task-organizers@googlegroups.com mailing group where other task organizers and semeval organizers might be of help.
+   - You can also post your questions to the semeval-task-organizers@googlegroups.com mailing group where other task organizers and SemEval organizers might be of help.

 ### Important Notes:
  - Experiment with the [testing version of Codalab](https://competitions-test.codalab.org/) before uploading an official competition.